OfficeDev/office-content/office-js/Word/Reference/README.md

 We've released this preview to give developers an early look at the direction we're heading with the Office developer platform.

-* Check out the docs  and let us know about any [issues](https://github.com/OfficeDev/office-js-docs/issues) you find in it by submitting issues directly in this repo.
+* Check out the docs and let us know about any [issues](https://github.com/OfficeDev/office-js-docs/issues) you find in those docs by submitting issues directly in this repo.
 * Share your code snippets by submitting a pull request to the Snippet Explorer repo.
 * Let us know what you think about the APIs and the general programming experience.

 ## API overview

-Below links provides the main level Word objects and APIs.
+Below links provide the main-level Word objects and APIs.

-* [Document](resources/document.md): The Document object is the top level object.
+* [Document](resources/document.md): The Document object is the top-level object.
 A Document object contains one or more [sections](resources/section.md), a body that contains the content of the document, and header/footer information.
-* [Paragraph](resources/paragraph.md): A Paragraph object represents a single paragraph in a selection, range or document.
+* [Paragraph](resources/paragraph.md): A Paragraph object represents a single paragraph in a selection, range, or document.
 You can access a paragraph through the paragraphs collection in a selection, range, or document.
 * [ContentControl](resources/contentControl.md): A ContentControl object is a container for content.
 It is a bound and potentially labeled region in a document that serves as a container for specific types of content.
 For example, content